Primary and Outdoor Education BA (Hons)

 Many of the modules include placement opportunities in school settings or in outdoor education establishments.

 In a typical week you will have around 14 - 18 contact hours of teaching.
-The precise contact hours will depend on the optional modules being studied.

 Typically, contact time will be structured around:

 - 10 hours of interactive workshops, lectures and seminars, many of which will include some practical work and some class based work.